respoke/docs/src/documentation/client/asterisk/getting-started.md

     description: "Guide on how to connect to Respoke to Asterisk for WebRTC and web app calling features."
 ---

-# Connecting to Respoke with Asterisk
+# Getting Started - Developing with Asterisk and Respoke

 ## Summary